ecency/ecency-vision/README.md

 `$ cp src/client_config_defaults.ts src/client_config.ts`
 `$ nano src/client_config.ts`

+##### Client Config Constants

+These are for values that the server or client code may both use.
+It must not be sensitive information yet it should be system-wide, and constant for this installation or site.

+###### HIVE_SIGNER_APP

+This can be left as 'ecency.app'.
+Unless you want to change the account proxy, you should leave this as is.

+###### APP_URL

+This should be the URL of the site.
+If you are running this testing, it should be "http://localhost" so hiveSigner redirects you back to localhost.
+The default is 'https://ecency.com'.

+###### APP_DOMAIN

+This should be the URL of the site without the protocol part.
+The default is "ecency.com".

 ##### Environment variables

 - `USE_PRIVATE` - if instance has private api address and auth (0 or 1 value)